-- 3.2.5 The Gap analysis report must be fully documented by Contractor, and must, at a minimum, include: - a.
-County business scenarios, - Demonstration/gap analysis scripts, - c.
-Demonstration/gap analysis session Documentation, - d.
-Description of each gap identified, alternatives and/or a recommendation for addressing each identified gap, - e.
-Concept description for each required software Customization resulting from the gap analysis, that describes the functionality of the Customization. - f.
-Impacts to business operations Describe each impact and recommended course of action for each, and - g.
+- 3.2.5 The GAP analysis report must be fully documented by Contractor and must, at a minimum, include: - a.
+County business scenarios, - b.
+Demonstration/GAP analysis scripts, - c.
+Demonstration/GAP analysis session Documentation, - d.
+Description of each GAP identified, alternatives and/or a recommendation for addressing each identified GAP, - e.
+Concept description for each required software Customization resulting from the GAP analysis, that describes the functionality of the Customization. - f.
+Impacts on business operations Describe each impact and recommended course of action for each, and - g.
 Recommendations for successfully proceeding with the Project.

-The gap analysis report must be reviewed and approved by County Project Manager.
+The GAP analysis report must be reviewed and approved by County Project Manager.
 Contractor must make any revisions specified by County Project Manager.